Nate Davis (quarterback)

 Nate Charles Davis (born May 25, 1987) is an American professional football quarterback for the San Diego Strike Force of the Indoor Football League (IFL).
 He played college football for the Ball State Cardinals.
 He was selected by the San Francisco 49ers in the fifth round of the 2009 NFL draft.

+Early life

+Nate Charles Davis was born on May 25, 1987, in Bellaire, Ohio.
+He attended Bellaire High School.

 College career

 2006 season

-Davis started the season as a backup to senior quarterback Joey Lynch.
+Davis started the season at Ball State University as a backup to senior quarterback Joey Lynch.
 In week 1, Davis made his Cardinals debut against Eastern Michigan where he completed 7–8 attempts for 108 yards and three touchdowns.
 After starting the season 1–3 with a loss to FCS opponent North Dakota State, the Cardinals turned to Davis in Week 5 to start.
 In his first career start against Northern Illinois he threw for 298 yards and four touchdowns on 27–38 attempts.
 The following week, Davis was 11–14 for 247 yards and three touchdowns against Buffalo in their first win since the season opener.
 On the season, Davis appeared in all 12 games, starting seven and threw for 18 touchdowns and 1,975 yards.